Redmond Barry: Memorials and legacy

 The State Library of Victoria has named a reading room after Sir Redmond Barry, who was the first chair of the Board of Trustees of the Melbourne Public Library.
 A statue of Barry was installed in front of the library in 1887.

 The University of Melbourne, of which he was the first Chancellor, has a Redmond Barry building named for him.
 A plaque marking the location of Sir Redmond Barry's residence is located near the corner of Josephine Avenue and High Street Road in Mount Waverley.

 The University of Melbourne also established the Redmond Barry Distinguished Professor, a title awarded to multiple professors within the university who display outstanding research and leadership.

 The Australian Library and Information Association's highest honour that can be bestowed on an individual not eligible for membership of the association is the Redmond Barry Award awarded in recognition of outstanding service to or promotion of a library and information service or libraries and information services, or to the theory or practice of library and information science, or an associated field.

-Portrayals in film
+Portrayals

-Barry has appeared as a character in three dramatisations of the Ned Kelly story:
+Barry appears briefly in the 1920 silent film The Kelly Gang played by the film's director Harry Southwell.

+He appears in the 1923 silent film When the Kellys Were Out (1923), played by David Edelsten.